 But if you have ever used a regular medicine ball for slams, you know that they aren’t made to be slammed viciously into the ground.

-The typical medicine ball, made of rubber, leather, vinyl, or plastic, and either hollow or inflated, is made for a bit of ground contact, but when thrown or slammed with velocity they bounce and split.
+The typical medicine ball, whether it’s a rubber medicine ball or the softer leather/nylon medicine ball (more generally known as wall balls) are made of rubber, leather, vinyl, or plastic, and either hollow or inflated, can handle a bit of ground contact, but when thrown or slammed with velocity they bounce and split.

 Choosing the Best Slam Ball for Your Workouts